 This is tricky.
 An oranges-to-oranges comparison is nearly impossible.
 The Bradenton Police Department, for example, has one K-9 unit.
 Sarasota has four.
 Fort Myers has one police boat; Sarasota has two, but only one maritime officer.
 Does the Bradenton PD budget include purchasing and human resources?
 Does Fort Myers have a bomb-squad robot?
 City police departments are not identical.

 But some basis of comparison is possible.
-At the request of the Police Review Panel, the city’s finance department studied other jurisdictions – overall population, number of sworn police officers, overall police budgets, crime rates and calls for service – in fiscal years 2009 and 2010.
+At the request of the, the city’s finance department studied other jurisdictions – overall population, number of sworn police officers, overall police budgets, – in fiscal years 2009 and 2010.
 It tried to winnow their budgets down to a common denominator.

 The cities of Bradenton, Delray Beach, Ft.
 Myers, North Miami, North Port and Pensacola were studied, among others.
 Populations ranged from Sarasota’s 53,160 up to Ft.
 Myers 68,819.
 Most are coastal communities.